Fall is just around the corner!

 Pansies are great planted in the ground or in a container.
 As soon as the hot temperatures are gone you can plant these happy little flowers.

 There are many, many colors to choose from.
-Pansies do look best when planted close together….so but a few flats and pack’em in.
+Pansies do look best when planted close together….so buy as many as you can and pack’em in.
 Don’t forget to keep them watered and be sure to deadhead to keep them blooming.

 Plant in full sun in rich fertile soil…..and enjoy til the end of Spring (or when the weather heats up.)